If you've been in a car accident and you've had to miss time at work because of it, here's what you need to know:

-When you decide to file a car accident lawsuit against the person responsible for the crash (the "defendant"), you (the "plaintiff") are allowed to recover any lost wages that resulted from the accident.
+When you decide to file a car insurance claim or car accident lawsuit against the person responsible for the crash, you are allowed to recover any lost wages that resulted from the accident.

-If a traffic accident causes a permanent or long-lasting disability that affects your ability to earn money for an indefinite time into the future, then you may be able to recover damages for "lost earning capacity."
+If, after a car accident, you're left with a permanent or long-lasting disability that affects your ability to earn money for an indefinite time into the future, then you may be able to recover damages for "lost earning capacity."

 Even if you can still work, you can recover if the disability prevents you from having a higher paying job than you likely would have had if not for the disability.
 Keep in mind that chronic pain and general loss of stamina and endurance usually qualify as disabling injuries.